Another Keystone XL setback; environmental review ordered

 The pipeline would begin in Alberta and shuttle as much as 830,000 barrels a day of crude through a half dozen states to terminals on the Gulf Coast.

-U.S. District Judge Brian Morris essentially delayed the $8 billion project to study its environmental impact.
+U.S. District Judge Brian Morris put on hold the $8 billion project, ruling that the potential impact had not been considered as required by federal law.
 Environmentalists and Native American groups sued to stop the project, citing property rights and potential oil spills.

 Becky Mitchell, chairwoman of the Northern Plains Resource Council, a plaintiff in the case, said that the organization is thrilled with the ruling.